 Aerocene: Museo Aero Solar

-The piece was developed by Tomas Saraceno in collaboration with the meteorology researchers of the Massachusets Institute of Technology (MIT).
-Known for his scientific observations and awe-inspiring installations, Saraceno is regarded asone of the world’s most influential artists.
-Aeroceneis a scientific-artistic research community launched by Saraceno, that creates projects in response to the fossil energy crisis in the collaboration of artists designers, researchers from the fields of social and natural sciences
+The piece was developed by Tomás Saraceno in collaboration with the meteorology researchers of the Massachusetts Institute of Technology (MIT).
+Known for his scientific observations and awe-inspiring installations, Saraceno is regarded as one of the world’s most influential artists.
+Aerocene is a scientific-artistic research community launched by Saraceno, to create projects in response to the fossil energy crisis with the collaboration of artists designers, researchers from the fields of social and natural sciences

-What would happen if we were capable of travelling without exploiting and polluting nature, but in fact cooperating with its forces?
-How can the most modern science, human collaboration and art help us find our way back to harmony with nature?
+What would happen if we were capable of traveling without exploiting and polluting nature, but in fact cooperating with its forces?
+How can the most modern science, human collaboration, and art help us find our way back to harmony with nature?

 As Aerocene actions are strongly weather-dependent, the specific date of the event(s) can only be finalised a few days in advance.
 Subscribe to our newsletter or follow us on Facebook for updates!